Narasimhan05/BLENDED_LEARNING-Implementation-of-SVM-for-Classifying-Food-Choices-for-Diabetic-Patients/README.md

 ### Program to implement SVM for food classification for diabetic patients.
 ### Developed by: NARASIMHAN S
 ### RegisterNumber: 212223230133
 ```
-/*
-Program to implement SVM for food classification for diabetic patients.
-Developed by: MOHAMMED SAAJID S
-RegisterNumber: 212223240093
-*/

 # Import necessary libraries
 import pandas as pd
 from sklearn.model_selection import train_test_split